 If you have a problem with alcohol or drugs, or know someone who does, please get in touch for free, confidential advice.

 With over 25 years in the field of addiction treatment, Chris brings a wealth of senior managerial experience to Help Me Stop.
 He's worked as a Hospital Director for one of Europe’s premier private, residential treatment facilities and as a front line worker and Area Manager for one of the UK's leading community alcohol, drug and mental health charities.
-He is also a senior associate member of the Royal Society of Medicine, member of the International Society of Addiction Medicine and a Certified International Recovery Specialist.
+Chris is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, and a member of the International Society of Addiction Medicine.
+Chris is also a former advisor, alongside the Director of Policy and Research (UK Drug Policy Commission) and the Head of Drug Strategy Unit Delivery Team at the Home Office, in contributing to the "Whole Person Recovery: A user-centered systems approach to problem drug use" - a National Investigation into UK Drug Policy.

 Chris is responsible for overseeing all enquiries to Help Me Stop and managing the admission process.
 His personal experience of over 10 years in recovery and understanding of the need to support both the client and their family through the process of entering into treatment ensures that the experience is seamless and stress free as possible